G-Siu/Personal-Projects/README.md

 generated pictures of characters, etc. All content belongs to said friend and DnD group.<br />
-Within this project, I wrote a Python script to automatically convert the party's names in the markdown document with colour for ease of reading.
-I learned that markdown syntax does not support colour, which led to the use of HTML markup instead.
+Within this project, I wrote a Python script to automatically convert the party's names in the Markdown document with colour for ease of reading.
+I learned that Markdown syntax does not support colour, which led to the use of HTML markup instead.
 -------------------------------------------------------------------------------
 ### *Date Difference*